aposnov/aposnov/README.md

                         Sometimes these roles intersected.
 I've always been interested in different areas, but for the last 5 years I've been passionate about mobile development. ")

-var company = Company(name: "Mati",
+var company = Company(name: "Metamap",
                       area: "FinTech",
                       location: "San-Francisco, United States")